openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

    underscore character

-Integer literals are of type ``int`` if the value can be represented by a 32-bit number; it is of type ``long`` otherwise.
+Integer literals are of type ``int`` if the value can be represented by a 32-bit number.
+Otherwise, it is of type ``long``.
 In variable and constant declarations, an integer literal can be implicitly converted to another integer type or type ``char`` (see :ref:`Type Compatibility with Initializer`).
-In all other places an explicit cast must be used (see :ref:`Cast Expressions`).
+An explicit cast must be used elsewhere (see :ref:`Cast Expressions`).

 .. index::
    integer literal